hindrikson/master-thesis-dissaggregator/data/README.md

 Datasources and explanations about the input data

 ### Application Dissaggregation Factors:
-Self generated application shares per industry sector based on literature from AGEB and VDI.
+Self generated application shares per industry sector based on literature from AGEB (Arbeitsgemeinschaft Energiebilanzen) and VDI (Verein Deutscher Ingenieure).
 See the underlying papers of this code for the methodology.
 - data/raw/dimensionless/decomposition_factors_process_heat.csv
 - data/raw/dimensionless/decompositionfactors_petrol_general_2023.csv